sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/storm-rain/data-study/README.md

 Then I aggregated the original daily data into yearly data, summing up the rainfall data.
 I also took averages for TMAX and TMIN.
 The script performing these basic calculations was tested locally with various manufactured test cases.

 Then once the data is in yearly data, it is ripe for linear regression.
-This is also performed with a script tested locally on manufactured test cases.
+Precipitation was summed up across all data for a specific year.
+Then graphed and fitted to a line of best fit.
+The script that does that wal also locally tested with manufactured test cases.
+The resulting data is below.

-### Verdict
+### Final Verdict - 1950 to 2020

 A total change of about 3% in 70 years.
 Per the regression line.